Summer Night City

-"Summer Night City" is a song recorded by the Swedish pop group ABBA, written by Benny Andersson and Björn Ulvaeus as a tribute to their hometown of Stockholm.
-It is the group's second non-album single, released on 6 September 1978.
-It was recorded during the sessions of the group's upcoming Voulez-Vous album, but was eventually not included.
-However, it was included on the ABBA compilation album Greatest Hits Vol. 2 in October 1979, more than a year after its release.
-It was also featured as a bonus track on both the 1997 and 2001 CD re-issues of Voulez-Vous and as the full length version with the original intro on the 2010 re-issue.
+"Summer Night City" is a song recorded by the Swedish recording group ABBA, written by Benny Andersson and Björn Ulvaeus as a tribute to their hometown of Stockholm.
+It was released on 6 September 1978, via Polar Music, as a standalone single; it was the group's second non-album single after "Fernando".
+While it was recorded during sessions for the group's then-upcoming sixth studio album Voulez-Vous (1979), it was scrapped from the album.
+It was, however, included on the group's compilation album Greatest Hits Vol. 2, a year after its release.
+Both Andersson and Ulvaeus have shared dislike of the song, due to being unsatisfied with the final mix.